jlriddell12/project_timeseries/README.md

 must be represented as number that is a fraction of the period in question.
 For example, if the equations are being used to model changes over a twenty-four period then each time must be a number as a fraction of 24 hours.
 The objective to this project is to write a bash script that:
+1. Write a function(s) in R that will:
-1. converts all time to fraction of the period in question;
+  * converts all time to fraction of the period in question (_I think this will be easier in R_)
-2. performs the cosine mathematical model and outputs the results in column ammended to the table
+  * performs the cosine mathematical model and outputs the results in column ammended to the table
-3. can be written as a loop to reiterate the process over however many parameters or sites the user selects.
+  * can be written as a loop to reiterate the process over however many parameters or sites the user selects.
-4. execute the script using R-studio so that the built in statistical packages in R can compare the model results to the data; and,
-5. use ggplot to output the results to a graph(s) that represent the raw data, modeled data, and statistical analysis.
+  * use ggplot to output the results to a graph(s) that represent the raw data, modeled data, and statistical analysis.
+2. Script could be executed from bash such that it can loop over files or sites or variables.

 3. Data Source
 This project will use temperature data collected from a series of springs in Monroe County West